 This professional is available for new clients.

-There are times in our lives when we recognise what is having an impact on our wellbeing such as relationship issues, a traumatic event, it may be that you have suffered a bereavement or have work issues.
-Any of these issues could be in present day or from our past and can leave many mixed emotions including feelings of anxiety, panic or depression.
+There are times in our lives when we recognise that our wellbeing is being impacted by something, such as, relationship issues, a traumatic event, bereavement, work issues and transitions in our lives.
+Any of these issues could be occurring in present day or be from our past and can leave many mixed emotions including feelings of anxiety, panic or depression.
 However, there are also times when we experience these feelings and emotions but cannot pinpoint any 'reason' which may leave you confused or feeling sad.
 Either way, these feelings and issues are affecting your life and counselling can help with clarity and self-awareness.
 I will work alongside you with warmth and empathy on a journey to discover understanding, goals, acceptance or changes you may want to implement into your life.

 What I can offer...

 My core therapeutic approach is person centred and existential, working holistically and exploring your world with you as the expert.
 At times I do draw on a variety of other approaches to enable me to work with you in a way that suits your needs and agenda recognising that you are an individual with your own perspectives on issues, beliefs, emotions and feelings.

 I work on a one to one basis offering both short term and long term therapy and which would work best for each client would be established through initial assessment and regular evaluations during ongoing therapy.

 I named my counselling service ‘your space’ because the time in the counselling session is solely your space to explore at your own pace what is going on for you, whilst feeling listened to and supported in a confidential therapeutic relationship.

 I am an Accredited Member of the British Association for Counselling & Psychotherapy (BACP) and adhere to their Code of Ethics and Principals.

 I am a self-employed counsellor, working in private practice.

 I work with 2 Wish Upon a Star (www.2wishuponastar.org), providing bereavement support to children, young people and adults following the loss of a child.